 General Medical Council (2017) Confidentiality: good practice in handling patient information London, General Medical Council.

-General Medical Council (2008) Consent: patients and doctors making decisions together London, General Medical Council.
+General Medical Council (2020) Decision making and consent, London, General Medical Council.

 The Equality Act 2010 specifies nine protected characteristics that cannot be used as a reason to treat people unfairly.
 These are age, disability, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, and sexual orientation.